cubanmakers/OpenLung/mechanical-concepts/README.md

 ## Scope

-- **To provide a mechanical system to depress the Bag Valve Mask (BVM) to provide emergency ventilator function**
+- **To provide a mechanical concept to depress the Bag Valve Mask (BVM) to provide emergency ventilator function.**

-- To develop mechanical hardware modules to be used as building blocks in the overall ventilator system design
+- To develop a mechanical concept hardware module(s) to be used as building blocks in the overall ventilator system design.

 ## Readme Index